donmccaughey/xz_pkg/README.md

 notarize this installer package.
 An [Apple Developer][3] account is required to generate the credentials needed to sign and notarize.

-Building was last tested on an Apple Silicon Mac with macOS Big Sur 11.6 and Xcode 13.
-Installation was last tested on both Intel and Apple Silicon Macs running Big Sur.
+Building was last tested on an Apple Silicon Mac with macOS Monterey 12.1 and Xcode 13.2.1.
+Installation was last tested on both Intel and Apple Silicon Macs running Monterey.

 [2]: https://stedolan.github.io/jq/
 [3]: https://developer.apple.com